-- Debt Obligations and Non-Performing Asset(s): The applicant entity, including its shareholder(s), partner(s), director(s), and key management personnel, must have a clean financial record with no defaults on debt obligations over the past three years.
-Additionally, neither the applicant entity nor its shareholders should have been classified as 'non-performing assets' or any equivalent classification by any lender during this period. - Farmer Components: The farmer components shall be minimum 40% of the total project cost.
+• Debt Obligations and Non-Performing Asset(s): The applicant entity, including its shareholder(s), partner(s), director(s), and key management personnel, must have a clean financial record with no defaults on debt obligations over the past three years.
+Additionally, neither the applicant entity nor its shareholders should have been classified as 'non-performing assets' or any equivalent classification by any lender during this period.